-Braves Marcell Ozuna Waiver Candidate: The Real Story Behind the Rumors and the Road Ahead
+Braves Marcell Ozuna Waiver Candidate: The Real Story Behind the Rumors

 As of February 2026, Marcell Ozuna is not a waiver candidate and is no longer with the Atlanta Braves.
 His contract expired at the end of the 2025 season, making him an unrestricted free agent.
 The waiver speculation that surrounded him during 2025 reflected internal roster evaluation and payroll strategy, not a loss of confidence or an attempted roster dump.
 Understanding that distinction is essential to understanding the full Braves Marcell Ozuna waiver candidate discussion.